 There’s no doubt that electric vehicles are on the rise and now the postal service in New Zealand has succumbed to the trend.

-Ashley Smout, service delivery chief operator at New Zealand Post stated: “The vehicles will give us extra capacity to meet the growing demand created by online shopping and give us an edge in the competitive parcel delivery market.”
+Ashley Smout, a service delivery chief operator at New Zealand Post stated: “The vehicles will give us extra capacity to meet the growing demand created by online shopping and give us an edge in the competitive parcel delivery market.”

 He added: “They’ll allow us to be more efficient and over time enable new and convenient services to residential customers such as parcel pick-ups, returns and re-directions.”